 Who We Are

-The Swearer Classroom Program is a group of Brown University students dedicated to working with local, Providence elementary school students.
-We partner with teachers at William D'Abate Elementary and Mary E. Fogarty.
+The Swearer Classroom Program is a group of Brown University students dedicated to working with local, Providence elementary school students at William D'Abate Elementary and Mary E. Fogarty.

 The Swearer Classroom Program strives to improve specifically literacy and math skills in elementary school children.
 Volunteers work once a week for an hour in small groups or individually with children who are struggling with the curriculum, and the individualized help allows more time for discussion and questions about troubling topics.
 This is done inside the classroom, so the teacher can specifically guide the volunteer to meet the needs of those students.
 Through the volunteers’ weekly commitment for a semester or academic year, the children receive and benefit from consistent support.